pazka/DrawTogether/README.md

 # Why ?

-Made originaly to edit custom maps and play custom RPG with friends
+Made originally to edit custom maps and play custom RPG with friends